-Principles of ketogenic diet
+Principles of the ketogenic diet

 Ketone bodies also suppress appetite and create a metabolic advantage by increasing gluconeogenesis and up-regulating mitochondrial biogenesis.
 The latter denotes the formation of new mitochondria and subsequent production of extra energy.
-Other mechanisms include limitation of food choices, the satiating effect of high-protein intake, increased adipose tissue lipolysis, increased fatty acid oxidation and reduced palatability of low-carbohydrate diets.
+Other mechanisms include the limitation of food choices, the satiating effect of high-protein intake, increased adipose tissue lipolysis, increased fatty acid oxidation, and reduced palatability of low-carbohydrate diets.

 As with any other fat-loss diet, exercise improves the success of the ketogenic diet.
-Still, high-intensity physical activity is unsustainable in a diet devoid of carbohydrates; therefore carbohydrates must be incorporated into the dietary regimen without disrupting the effects of ketosis.
+Still, high-intensity physical activity is unsustainable in a diet devoid of carbohydrates.
+Therefore, carbohydrates must be incorporated into the dietary regimen without disrupting the effects of ketosis.
 Modified approaches for such cases are known as the targeted ketogenic diet and the cyclical ketogenic diet.

-Since 1920, the ketogenic diet can be considered as an option for children with intractable epilepsy who use multiple antiepileptic drugs.
-It is also a treatment of choice for seizures associated with glucose transporter type 1 deficiency syndrome (i.e. De Vivo disease).
+Today, the ketogenic diet can be considered as an option for children with intractable epilepsy who use multiple antiepileptic drugs.
+This diet is also a treatment of choice for seizures associated with glucose transporter type 1 deficiency syndrome (i.e. De Vivo disease).

 Individuals with insulin resistance type 2 diabetes and metabolic syndrome are likely to see symptomatic and objective improvements in biomarkers of disease risk after introducing a well-formulated ketogenic diet.
 Glucose control improves not only as a result of less glucose coming in but also due to the increased sensitivity of cells to insulin.